An Improved Quantum Algorithm for 3-Tuple Lattice Sieving: Application to lattice problems

 \subsection{An improved quantum algorithm for SVP using 3-tuple sieving}

-Combining \Cref{heur:iid} and \Cref{thm:main-3List} (which assumes \Cref{heur:good-T}) yields a quantum algorithm that heuristically solves SVP in time $2^{0.284551d+o(d)}$ using $(\frac{27}{16})^{d/4 +o(d)} = 2^{0.188722d+o(d)}$ classical bits and QCRAM bits, and subexponentially many qubits.
-This is the fastest known quantum algorithm for SVP when the total memory is limited to $2^{0.188722d+o(d)}$ (and when including heuristic algorithms).
+Combining~\Cref{heur:iid} and~\Cref{thm:main-3List} yields a quantum algorithm that heuristically solves SVP in time $2^{0.284551d+o(d)}$ using $(27/16)^{d/4 +o(d)} = 2^{0.188722d+o(d)}$ classical bits and QCRAM bits, and subexponentially many qubits.
+This is the fastest known (heuristic) quantum algorithm for SVP when the total memory is limited to $2^{0.188722d+o(d)}$.